GEOFFREY0827/GEOFFREY0827.github.io/_pages/about.md

 I am striving to improve my skills in coding, mathematics, and digital circuit design, and I believe I will succeed!

 [Email:221180053@smail.nju.edu.cn](mailto:221180053@smail.nju.edu.cn)
-More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.